avanish-patel/LangGraph/README.md

 # Sequential Workflow

-In LangGraph, a sequential workflow defines a predetermined path where tasks are executed one after another in a strict, linear order.
+A sequential workflow defines a predetermined path where tasks are executed one after another in a strict, linear order.
 This means each step in the workflow must be completed before the next one can begin.

 # Parallel Workflow

-In LangGraph, a parallel workflow refers to a system where multiple nodes or agents are designed to execute simultaneously, each working on a part of the overall task or processing different aspects of the same input data.
+A parallel workflow refers to a system where multiple nodes or agents are designed to execute simultaneously, each working on a part of the overall task or processing different aspects of the same input data.

+# Conditional Workflow

+A conditional workflow refers to the ability to create dynamic execution paths within a graph-based application, allowing the flow of execution to change based on specific conditions or outcomes.
+This is achieved through conditional edges, which enable the system to branch to different nodes depending on runtime data or decisions.